- GW Home

 The remaining 60 credit hours of study required for bachelor’s degree completion at GW, consist of 44 credit hours of core courses and 16 credit hours of elective courses.
 The program can be completed within two academic years (5 consecutive semesters, including a summer session).

-Courses are scheduled with the needs of working professionals in mind and are offered during the evenings and weekends at our northern Virginia location in Arlington.
+Courses are scheduled with the needs of working professionals in mind and are offered during the evenings and weekends at our northern Virginia locations in Arlington, Ashburn, and online.

-The program is also specially developed to provide a conduit to existing GW Master’s degree programs in Molecular Biotechnology and Information Systems and Technology Management.
+The program is also specially developed to provide a conduit to existing GW Master’s degree program in Information Systems and Technology Management.

 Secure a rewarding career in the fields of Information and Network Security, Information Systems Management, Development and Analysis, and Bioinformatics.